Renault R31

-The Renault R31 was a Formula One racing car designed by Lotus Renault GP for the 2011 Formula One season.
+The Renault R31 (also known as the Lotus Renault R31) was a Formula One racing car designed by Lotus Renault GP for the 2011 Formula One season.
 The chassis was designed by James Allison, Naoki Tokunaga, Tim Densham and Dirk de Beer with Rob White leading the engine design.
 The car was driven by Vitaly Petrov and Nick Heidfeld, who was replaced mid-season by Bruno Senna.

+This was the first Enstone-based Formula One car supplied with Pirelli tyres since the Benetton B191 in 1991.

 Design

 The R31 was unveiled at the Circuit Ricardo Tormo in Valencia, Spain on 31 January 2011, where Vitaly Petrov was first to drive it.
-Renault had planned to have Robert Kubica as teammate to Petrov, but Kubica got injured when participated in a rally.
+Renault had planned to have Robert Kubica as teammate to Petrov, but Kubica got injured participating in a rally.
 So, Renault hired Kubica's former BMW Sauber teammate Nick Heidfeld instead.
 The car attracted attention for a radical exhaust system, with speculation suggesting that it could be routed under the floor to create a "forward blown diffuser" effect after the car was unveiled with no visible exhaust vents, though Renault did not confirm nor deny any technical developments except to state that the car had been the product of a twelve-month development cycle.
 It was suggested that several other teams were quick to adapt to the concept, with talk that the forward blown diffuser would be implemented on several cars for upcoming tests.
 It had been further implied that the exhaust system offered significant gains, as incorporating them is a complex process, requiring teams to rearrange the internal electronics of the car and undertaking strenuous side-impact tests to get the new parts approved.
 However, some key personnel from other teams – most notably Mercedes' Ross Brawn – downplayed the importance of the parts.

 The exhaust system became a major disadvantage as the season unfolded.
 The car suffered from low downforce on slower circuits, particularly Singapore.
 The system also made it extremely difficult to develop the car.
 After the Abu Dhabi Grand Prix, designer James Allison admitted the forward exhaust concept rendered the R31 a 'failed experiment':

 Martin Brundle described the forward-facing exhaust as "sounding like a bag of nails."
 However David Coulthard disproved this theory by buying a bag of nails.